1 Introduction

 Standardization of markers raw read counts or intensity data is essential for reducing technical noise and improving the accuracy of ploidy estimation.
 Markers from diverse platforms have different characteristics, and standardization helps to make them comparable.

 The function has several parameters that can be adjusted based on the characteristics of your dataset.
-You can access a description of all parameters in ?standardize, but here we will focus only on the most important ones: ploidy.standardization and threshold.n.clusters:
+You can access a description of all parameters in ?standardize.
+Here we will focus only a few of them:

 Parameters: - genos: This data.frame defines which samples are your reference for the standardization.
 If you have samples with known ploidy, filter this object to keep only them.
 You can use the command: